technoeleganceteam/kanban_on_rails/README.md

 You can deploy it with Capistrano(config is in repository) and Puppet provisioning.
 May be in some future we put puppet module for this project to open source too.

 ### Local installation
-Installation is quite simple if you have already some expierence with Ruby on Rails applications.
+Installation is quite simple if you have already some experience with Ruby on Rails applications.
 Here an example for Ubuntu:
 #### Ubuntu(14.04)
 ##### RVM
 ```bash